 24 total knives will be made with no option of reserving a specific number.

-I am currently working on small batches of my Ultralite models, I will be making limited numbers of the 90 and 120 as well as the new, 110BT adaptation, the BT denoting Bird & Trout.
+The first two batches of Ultralites for this year are now all sold, so I am currently working on batch three for 2025.
+Again, I am making limited numbers of the 90 and 120 as well as the 110BT adaptation, the BT there denoting Bird & Trout.

 All are cut from 3mm stock, Sheffield-made, SF100 steel and heat-treated to Rc60/61.